AaronBurmeister/react-data-filter/README.md

   An array of the filters.
   Each filter has the following fields:
-    - `key:string`: the unique key of the filter - this is internally used but can also be used in rendering
+    - `selectionKey:string`: the unique key of the selection which the filter uses
     - `options:array`: the possible filter options
     - `selection:array`: the currently selected filter options - this can be used to create controlled components (You can look into this [gist](https://gist.github.com/markerikson/d71cfc81687f11609d2559e8daee10cc) for more information on controlled and uncontrolled components)
     - `setSelection:function`: this function should be used to update the filter.
 It takes one argument, namely an array of the currently selected options